Orbifold Hamiltonian Floer theory for global quotients: Orbifold Hamiltonian Floer cohomology

 \begin{lemma} If $u$ is a morphism obtained by gluing morphisms $u=u_1\# u_2$ then the integralized action difference for $u$ is the sum of those for the $u_i$, in particular is strictly greater than that for either $u_i$. \end{lemma}

 \begin{proof} Additivity holds by construction. \end{proof}

-The construction of a system of orbifold lifts for the whole flow category $\cC(H_Y)$ will be inductive, where the induction is via integralized action.
+The construction of a global chart lift for the flow category $\cC(H_Y)$ will be inductive, where the induction is via integralized action.
 That this gives a valid induction scheme follows from Lemma \ref{lem:positive} and \ref{l:additivity}, which imply that every moduli space occuring in a boundary stratum will already have been encountered.